Submit a Letter of Inquiry

 What MacArthur Does Not Fund

-The Foundation does not support political activities or attempts to influence action on specific legislation, and does not provide the following:
+The Foundation does not support political activities or attempts to influence action on specific legislation, and does not provide funding for the following:

 - Scholarships / tuition assistance for undergraduate, graduate, or postgraduate studies